Pre-65 Retirement Health Care Benefits

 You can continue with your current medical and prescription drug coverage under the Aetna medical plans, and your current dental coverage under the Delta dental plan.

 How do I make payment for my health care premiums?

 Payments are collected by HealthEquity|WageWorks, the billing vendor for Argonne pre-65 retirees.
 You will receive an invoice following your retirement and will be able to establish a payment method (online, ACH deduction, check).

 You can change your payment option at any time by contacting HealthEquity|WageWorks at (877) 722-2667.

 If I retired before age 65, what happens when I turn 65?

-You will receive an education package from Aon with complete information about obtaining individual health care coverage through Argonne’s private retiree exchange.
-The private retiree exchange will offer options to enroll in Medicare Supplement (Medigap) Plans and Medicare Advantage Plans.
+You will receive an education package from Alight Retiree Health Solutions with complete information about obtaining individual health care coverage through the Alight private retiree health exchange.
+The private retiree health exchange will offer options to enroll in Medicare Supplement (Medigap) Plans and Medicare Advantage Plans.
 Some of these plans also include options for dental, vision and hearing coverage.

-You’ll also have helpful one-on-one resources that will be available to you free of charge through the health care exchange.
-One-on-one assistance will be provided by a dedicated Aon benefits advisor.
+You’ll also have helpful one-on-one resources that will be available to you free of charge through Alight.
+One-on-one assistance will be provided by a dedicated Alight benefits advisor.
 Please see below for more questions and answers regarding post-65 retiree health care coverage.

 Post-65 Retirement Health Care Benefits

-Medicare-eligible retirees age 65 or older and their Medicare-eligible dependents age 65 or older will purchase individual health insurance (i.e., medical, prescription drug and dental) through the private health exchange managed by Aon.
+Medicare-eligible retirees aged 65 or older and their Medicare-eligible dependents age 65 or older will purchase individual health insurance (i.e., medical, prescription drug and dental) through the private retiree health exchange managed by Alight Retiree Health Solutions.
 Argonne will provide a contribution toward the purchase of health insurance through a retiree health reimbursement account (HRA).